pluralsight/guides/draft/microsoft-net/building-a-wpf-media-player-using-naudio/article.md

 I believe, to learn something properly, you need to create a basic project using it.
 So in this tutorial I will explain how to build a simple media player from ground up using a very popular .NET audio library NAudio.

 ### Why Build Your Own Media Player?
-Other than the fact that it is fun work on your own pet projects:
+Other than the fact that it is fun:
 - You might have a project where you need to make a in-app media player to achieve your goals like my situation.
 - You might need a very special feature that no other media player provides.
 - You might also not trust 3rd party media players in your secure environment where you absolutely have to use a media player.